piperchester/vscode-theme-cents/README.md

 ## Cents 💰
 > A VS Code theme that just makes sense!

-Dark theme that's a smart investment in productivitiy.
-Designed to clarify the editor and reflect a sensible brand.
+Dark theme that's a smart investment in productivitiy and reflects a sensible brand.

 Cents is **[available in the VS Code marketplace][market]**.
 To install,

 1. Type `cmd+shift+p` to open the command palette.
-1. Type "**ext**" and select "**Extensions: Install Extensions**" to open the Extensions sidebar
+1. Type "**ext**" and select "**Extensions: Install Extensions**" to open the Extensions sidebar.
 1. Type "**cents**" in the Extensions sidebar to find the theme. (_Hint: look for the 💰_)

 ### Contribute ♻️